Tom Dempsey's NFL Career

 After his recording-setting kick, Dempsey got a letter from President Richard Nixon congratulating him on his inspirational performance.
 Police officers in the stadium congratulated Dempsey by giving him a case of Dixie beer.
 His girlfriend named Carlene said Dempsey didn't come home for a few days because he was busy partying.
 Soon after this is when he settled down.
 Carlene and Dempsey then got married.

 Tom Dempsey passed away on April 4, 2020, he was 73 years old.
 Dempsey has been fighting the effects of dementia and Alzheimer's disease since 2012.
-He also had contacted the coronavirus in March 2020.
+He also contracted the coronavirus in March 2020.